 7. Dig in

 We couldn’t walk away from Wolseley without visiting the tastes of the area.
-Located on Sherbrook Street you’ll find Stella’s, famous for its breakfasts and convivial atmosphere; Sherbrook Street Deli where Winnipeg and New York City meet; The Tallest Poppy where menu items like chicken and waffles and decidedly eclectic interior attracts creative types; Boon Burger Cafe for vegan burgers served at family-style tables; Decadence Chocolates for sweet treats; and The Handsome Daughter for drinks and live music.
+Located on Sherbrook Street you’ll find Stella’s, famous for its breakfasts and convivial atmosphere; The Ruby West, a new addition to the neighbourhood; The Tallest Poppy where menu items like chicken and waffles and decidedly eclectic interior attracts creative types; Decadence Chocolates for sweet treats; and The Handsome Daughter for drinks.